 Golconda Gold Ltd. Releases Financial and Operating Results for 2022

-TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Golconda Gold Ltd. ("Golconda Gold" or the "Company") GGGGGOF is pleased to announce the release of its financial results for the year ended December 31, 2022.
+/EIN News/ -- TORONTO, May 01, 2023 (GLOBE NEWSWIRE) -- Golconda Gold Ltd. (“Golconda Gold” or the “Company”) (TSX-V: GG; OTCQB: GGGOF) is pleased to announce the release of its financial results for the year ended December 31, 2022.
 All amounts are in United States dollars unless otherwise indicated.

 A copy of the audited consolidated financial statements for the year ended December 31, 2022 prepared in accordance with International Financial Reporting Standards and the corresponding Management’s Discussion and Analysis (the “MD&A”) will be available under the Company’s profile on www.sedar.com.